signadot/plugins/README.md

 - `signadot-plugins`: Helm charts for stable plugins.
 - `signadot-plugins-exp`: Helm charts for experimental plugins.
 - `src`: Source files used to build the plugins.

+To file an issue, please use our [community issue tracker](https://github.com/signadot/community/issues).